Fahim Rahman

 • Understand internal reporting channels: Many healthcare organizations have formal procedures for reporting concerns internally.
 Using these channels appropriately can provide additional protection.

 • Consult an experienced attorney: Legal guidance is critical to understand rights, avoid pitfalls, and ensure compliance with filing requirements.
-The Law Office of Fahim Rahman can provide expert advice tailored to healthcare whistleblower claims.
+The Law Office of Fahim Rahman can provide expert advice tailored to healthcare whistleblower claims and California whistleblower statutes.

-• Be aware of timelines and deadlines: Federal and state laws often require claims to be filed within specific periods.
-Acting promptly ensures legal protections are fully preserved.
+• Be aware of timelines and deadlines: Federal and California laws often require claims to be filed within specific periods.
+In many cases, retaliation claims must be filed within specific statutory deadlines, so acting promptly helps preserve legal protections.

 Careful preparation ensures that reporting is both responsible and legally protected, minimizing risks to the employee while addressing misconduct effectively.